jlangch/venice/doc/readme/intro-functional.md

 #### Anonymous Functions

-Functions of accept often other functions as arguments.
+Functions accept often other functions as arguments.

 Increment each element of a collection by passing the built-in `inc` function to the `map` function: